iomete/on-prem-deployment/readme.md

 - It's advisable to equip the data node with a minimum of 4 CPU cores and 32GB RAM.

 ## Deployment Steps

+> For upgrade instructions, refer to the [Upgrade Guide](releases/1.11.0/upgrade.md)

 Ensure you're targeting the right Kubernetes cluster with `kubectl` and have the necessary repository cloned.